 The free peasant farmers of earlier times in Italy had never died out – in fact archaeology suggests that their numbers had never declined to the extent that our sources suggest.
 However, this class hardly flourished under the Empire; cheaper food imported from overseas kept prices low.
 The government became increasingly concerned about the continued decline on their numbers, and instituted measures – by, for example, providing financial assistance to families looking after orphans – to maintain this class in Italy.

 Great slave run estates had never been a feature of most provincial societies, and did not take root under the empire.
 In some parts, particularly in North Africa, great estates which had first grown in the later Republic continued to flourish, but these were farmed mostly by free tenants.
-Similarly in other provinces a villa economy was characterised by a largish slave-run farm surrounding a complex of buildings (the “villa”) in the centre of the estate, with the outlying areas under tenant farmers.
+Similarly in other provinces a villa economy was characterized by a largish slave-run farm surrounding a complex of buildings (the “villa”) in the center of the estate, with the outlying areas under tenant farmers.
 Side by side with these landed estates were many independent farms worked by free peasants.

 Within the free population of the empire there were many and varied divisions.
 The most obvious of these, as ever, was between the minority of rich and the majority of poor.
-Most of the poor worked on the land as peasant farmers or landless labourers; a minority worked in the towns and cities as craftsmen and labourers.
+Most of the poor worked on the land as peasant farmers or landless laborers; a minority worked in the towns and cities as craftsmen and laborers.
 The rich were mostly all landowners, even when they had other occupations as merchants, lawyers or officials.
 Anyone who acquired any wealth would buy land as soon as they could afford to do so, as it was by far the safest and most socially-acceptable form of investment (in this, the Romans were no different from most other pre-industrial peoples).

 Though the rich all had estates in the country, they spent most of their time in the cities.
 The wealth from their country estates supported a sophisticated urban lifestyle, with their country villas usually acting as retreats from the pressures of city life.
 In the city they spent their time as lawyers, magistrates and local politicians, working in the law courts and running the affairs of the city, or as merchants active in business.
 They lived in large town houses, the larger of which took up an entire block of a city; on the outside these were surrounded by many small shops.